Retail Banking traineeship

 One Way of Working, taking everyone’s talent into account

 For the past few years, ING has been working in line with the ‘One Way of Working‘: agile and in self-managing teams.
 That enables us to get things done for our customers quickly, and to offer our employees challenging work with lots of autonomy.
 The self-managing teams are solely responsible for achieving their team objectives, from start to finish.
 Collaboration, helping one another to improve and continuous innovation are all key aspects of this way of working.
 The hierarchy is much flatter than in teams organised along traditional lines; everyone’s contribution based on their own expertise and experience is recognised and appreciated.
 At ING, we use our people’s talents as our starting point and are firmly convinced that team diversity is essential to our strategic success.

 Do you want to learn about banking from start to finish, while also helping to deliver a top-class service level?
 Are you curious about people’s wants and needs and can you translate them into user-friendly and transparent products and cost-efficient processes?
 Do you want to make a real contribution to achieving our objectives and help to shape the future of financial services?
 If so, the Retail Banking traineeship at ING is ideal for you!

 Choose the Retail Banking traineeship at ING and allow your talent to flourish.
 Apply for the vacancy of Retail Banking trainee and convince us of your potential.
 If you’re successful you’ll be invited to take an online assessment, which is step 2 of the selection procedure for the International Talent Programme.

 You can find detailed information about the application and selection procedure here

-We can only accept complete applications.
-This means your CV and (provisional) transcripts of your bachelor and master grades.
-Incomplete applications will not be processed.
-It is not necessary to upload a cover letter, since we use motivational questions that will appear during the application process.
+We can only accept complete applications, i.e. your CV and (provisional) transcripts of your bachelor and MSc grades at university level.
+It’s not necessary to upload a cover letter because you will be asked to answer questions about your motivation during the application process.